-Crombie believes that the President and CEO's total compensation package provides alignment to unitholder value and ensures that the executives are aligned with both the short term and long term interests of Crombie's unitholders.
+Crombie believes that the President & CEO's total compensation package provides alignment to Unitholder value and ensures that the executives are aligned with both the short-term and long-term interests of Crombie's Unitholders.

-CEO Actual Compensation and Unitholder Return
+President & CEO Actual Compensation and Unitholder Return

-President and CEO Compensation: Look Back Table
+President & CEO Compensation: Look Back Table

-The HRC recommends to the Board the compensation of the President and CEO and ensures Crombie's compensation philosophy aligns the interests of the President and CEO and the balance of Crombie's executives with those of the unitholders.
+The HRC recommends to the Board the compensation of the President & CEO and ensures Crombie's compensation philosophy aligns the interests of the CEO and the balance of Crombie's executives with those of the Unitholders.